Feature #1036

 • Description updated (diff)

-#3 Updated by Deil Christoph almost 11 years ago
+#3 Updated by Deil Christoph about 11 years ago

 Jürgen, can you briefly comment on the status in gammalib and possible sub-tasks?